-The New York State Department of Financial Services and Maria T. Vullo, in her official capacity as Superintendent of the New York State Department of Financial Services.
+The New York State Department of Financial Services; Anthony Albanese, in his official capacity as Superintendent of the New York State Department of Financial Services; and Maria T. Vullo, in her official capacity as Superintendent of the New York State Department of Financial Services.